thepro2k/maliszewski-osu-skins/skin.md

-# Compilation of 160 skins Maliszewski has used, mostly from after mid 2023
+# Compilation of 160 skins Maliszewski has used

  # My profile: https://osu.ppy.sh/users/16323209